Time capsule: Flags, Confederate cash, US medal

 NEW ORLEANS – Turn-of-the-century tour books, lots of Confederate cash, a post-Civil War medal, and a flag too tattered by time to tell whether it was U.S. or Confederate were among items removed Friday from a 1913 time capsule buried beneath a Confederate monument.

-The statue of P.G.T.
-Beauregard was among four Confederate monuments removed last year.
+The statue of the Confederacy's first general, P.G.T.
+Beauregard , was among four Confederate monuments removed last year.
 Its pedestal was removed last week.

 Lt.
 Gov. Billy Nungesser said the copper box was stuck to the bottom of the pedestal, so once removed it had no top.